earyzhe/spiced-academy/day1/newfile.md

 6. `git push origin mybranchname:mybranchname`

-New text on this line!
+New text on this line!!